risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 - Debezium JSON (for MySQL and PostgreSQL)

-    For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.
+    For Debezium JSON (`FORMAT DEBEZIUM ENCODE JSON`), you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.

 - Debezium Mongo JSON (for MongoDB)

-    For Debezium Mongo JSON, you can use the [Debezium connector for MongoDB](https://debezium.io/documentation/reference/stable/connectors/mongodb.html) to convert CDC data to Kafka topics.
+    For Debezium Mongo JSON (`FORMAT DEBEZIUM_MONGO ENCODE JSON`), you can use the [Debezium connector for MongoDB](https://debezium.io/documentation/reference/stable/connectors/mongodb.html) to convert CDC data to Kafka topics.

 - Debezium AVRO (for MySQL and PostgreSQL)

-   For Debezium AVRO, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka topics.
+   For Debezium AVRO (`FORMAT DEBEZIUM ENCODE AVRO`), you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka topics.

 - Maxwell JSON (for MySQL only)

-    For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
+    For Maxwell JSON (`FORAT MAXWELL ENCODE JSON`)M, you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).

 - The TiCDC dialect of Canal JSON (for TiDB only)

-    For the TiCDC dialect of [Canal](https://github.com/alibaba/canal) JSON (`ROW FORMAT CANAL_JSON`), you can add TiCDC to an existing TiDB cluster to convert TiDB data changes to Kafka topics.
+    For the TiCDC dialect of [Canal](https://github.com/alibaba/canal) JSON (`FORMAT CANAL ENCODE JSON`), you can add TiCDC to an existing TiDB cluster to convert TiDB data changes to Kafka topics.
 You might need to define the topic name in a TiCDC configuration file.
 Note that only new changes will be captured from TiDB.
 Data that already exists within the target table will not be captured by TiCDC.
 For details, see [Deploy and Maintain TiCDC](https://docs.pingcap.com/tidb/dev/deploy-ticdc).

 - Canal JSON (for MySQL only)

-    For Canal JSON (`ROW FORMAT CANAL_JSON`), you need to use the [Canal source connector](https://pulsar.apache.org/docs/2.11.x/io-canal-source/) to convert MySQL change data to Pulsar topics.
+    For Canal JSON (`FORMAT CANAL ENCODE JSON`), you need to use the [Canal source connector](https://pulsar.apache.org/docs/2.11.x/io-canal-source/) to convert MySQL change data to Pulsar topics.

 ## Syntax